laurenviado/portfolio-website/README.md

 - skills are displayed as four columns (one row) on large-sized screens, two columns (two rows) on medium-sized screens, and a single column (four rows) on smaller screens.

 # Contact Section
-- Should contains a centered heading.
+- contains a centered heading.
 - contains three or more social icons.
 - icons are displayed as three columns on medium screen sizes and above and collapse into rows at small screen sizes.
 - icons change color on mouse hover.